The CRM Buying Guide for Teams Who Don’t Have Time to Get This Wrong

 Which CRM features are not worth paying for?

 Don’t chase AI features if your data hygiene is zero.
 If your contact records are full of duplicates, missing fields, and stale information, AI lead scoring, AI forecasting, and AI email drafting will all produce garbage.
 Spend the money you’d put toward an AI-premium CRM tier on a one-time data cleanup project instead.
-Clean data in a $30/user CRM outperforms dirty data in a $150/user CRM with every AI feature turned on.
+Clean data in a lower-tier CRM tends to outperform dirty data in a top-tier CRM with every AI feature turned on.

 When do you need a CRM instead of spreadsheets?

-- Your sales reps are spending 30+ minutes a day copy-pasting deal updates between a shared Google Sheet and Slack.
-That’s 10 hours a month per rep that could be closing.
+- Your sales reps are spending a meaningful chunk of every day copy-pasting deal updates between a shared Google Sheet and Slack.
+Across a month that adds up to roughly the equivalent of a full selling week per rep, lost to admin instead of pipeline.

-- Your board asked for a pipeline forecast and you spent a full day manually tallying stages in a spreadsheet.
-The number was wrong anyway because three deals had stale data.
+- Your board asked for a pipeline forecast and a full day vanished into manually tallying stages in a spreadsheet.
+The number was wrong anyway because several deals had stale data nobody had touched in weeks.

 - You’re on HubSpot Free or Notion and you’ve hit the contact limit, the reporting wall, or the “you need Sales Hub Pro for that” upsell screen for the fifth time this quarter.